 The gosabeast clicked and cooed back at him.

 In the next corridor, Kahs realized that it looked less like a corridor than a room of densely packed pillars that had mostly crumbled to pieces, leaving a small, winding path.
 The few pillars still intact were embedded with lines and whorls that glowed a rich, sapphire blue.

 A few dozen paces later, Kahs found himself standing before a massive chasm.
 Dangling over that chasm were hundreds of black vines covered in tiny white bolts of energy.
 The vines writhed and twisted, their deadly power filling the air with a terrifying, crackling buzz.

 Stepping up as close as he dared to the edge, he peered down into the chasm.
 The pit seemed to stretched down into infinity.
 Kahs thought he even saw clouds below.
-Beyond the chasm was a platform with more pillars and the remnants of what was probably once a bridge acted as the only way across.
+Beyond the chasm was a platform with more pillars and the remnants of what was probably once a bridge.
 Now, only a handful of stepping stones were left, sitting atop spikes of obsidian stone that reached down into the depths.

 The buzzing grew louder and Kahs jumped back just as one of the vines swung by.
 If he hadn’t moved, even the slightest brush would have probably killed him.

 For several long seconds, Kahs watched the vines.
-While there was no pattern to their movements, he realized that, as a whole, they seemed to undulate together.
+Even though they seemed to undulate together, there was no real pattern to their individual movements.
 Every so often, they would move away from the stepping stone bridge.
 If he could time it just right…

 Kahs watched and waited.
 Finally just as the vines started to move away, he bolted.
 He leaped off the ledge and hopped from one step to the next.
 His gaze caught a glimpse of the chasm below and a wave of vertigo washed over him.
 And his foot slipped.